Tecknique/insight_de_grant_project/README.md

 ### Project Idea
-This project focuses on creating a low latency, scalable solution to provide fault tolerant, live  analytical data on present and historical federal government funding practices.
+This project focuses on creating a low latency, scalable solution to provide fault tolerant, schedule-updated analytical data on present and historical federal government funding practices.

 ###  Tech Stack
 Raw Data: usaspending.gov api

 S3: to store the over 1 TB of data

-Kafka Streams: Send data into a kafka cluster via its producer of topics and their partitions.
-Kafka runs on one or more broker (server) and the partitions of the topics are distributed out across the cluster nodes.
-Partitions are copied to multiple brokers, which means that not only one “messenger” is sending the message, but multiple brokers are.
-This makes it fault tolerant
+Kafka: Fault tolerant storage, perform batch processing, best for managing large amounts of data.

  (as a distributed messaging system of unbounded flow of facts.
 No micro-batching.
 It’s per-record streaming.
 Fault tolerant, elastically scalable.)

-Apache Airflow: Data updates once a day so real time processing isn't necessary
+Apache Airflow: Because new data is updated once a day, Apache Airflow is a better choice than Spark Streams or Apache Storm because you can set a timed update schedule.

 PostgreSQL:  Relational Database